Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 The Original Ordinance (December 2022)

 Louisville Metro Council passed the Lead-Safe Housing Registry unanimously in December 2022.
-The registry went active on December 1, 2024.
-The original version required:
+It went active on December 1, 2024.
+The original version had real teeth:

-• All pre-1978 rental properties to register with the city
+• All pre-1978 rental properties had to register with the city

 • Proactive lead paint testing for registered properties